TomWaterton/sandbox/markdown-syntax-simple.md

   2. get dressed
   3. brush teeth

-Note that lists can also contain sub-levels.
+Any list can also contain sub-levels.
 For example:
 ```
   1. First ordered list item
   2. Another item